-With this base definition, the Tragedy Response Working Group identified the following types of tragedies that can impact a chapter, campus, or the Fraternity as a whole.
+With this base definition, the Tragedy Response Working Group identified the following types of tragedies that can impact a chapter, campus or the Fraternity as a whole.

-- Individual Tragedy includes but is not limited to: chronic/terminal illness diagnosis, serious injury, death, or crime (hazing, assault, robbery, violence, etc.) against a collegiate new member/member or recent alumna. - Chapter Tragedy includes but is not limited to: injury or death (accidental or criminal) of more than one collegiate new member/member, recent alumna, chapter employee, or a chapter housing incident (accidental fire, natural disaster, riot, terrorism, arson), regardless of whether or not the housing/meeting space is owned by the chapter, the University, or a third party. - Campus Tragedy includes but is not limited to: injury or death (accidental or criminal) of more than one student, faculty or campus representative on campus, crime affecting more than one student on campus (hazing, mass violence, robberies, assaults, etc.), fire, natural disaster, terrorism, or riot.
+- Chapter Tragedy includes but is not limited to injury or death (accidental or criminal) of collegiate new member/members, chapter employee or a chapter housing incident (accidental fire, natural disaster, riot, terrorism, arson), regardless of whether or not the housing/meeting space is owned by the chapter, the campus or a third party. - Campus Tragedy includes but is not limited to injury or death (accidental or criminal) of a student, faculty or campus representative on campus, crime affecting, or witness by, more than one student on campus (hazing, mass violence, robberies, assaults, etc.), fire, natural disaster, terrorism or riot on campus or within the local campus community having a direct impact to our members.

-When one of these types of tragedies occurs and Delta Gamma members are affected, it is the Fraternity's responsibility to work with the University/Fraternity Sorority Life Adviser (FSA) to respond accordingly and provide organized, timely, and likely, ongoing support to those members.
+When one of these types of tragedies occurs and Delta Gamma members are affected, it is the Fraternity's responsibility to work with the University/Fraternity Sorority Life Adviser (FSA), and/or designated campus liaison, to respond accordingly and provide organized, timely, and likely, ongoing support to those members.

-Thus, the Collegiate Chapter Tragedy Response Procedures were developed to provide collegiate chapters, advisers, and alumnae with organized, guided responses to tragic incidents and to ensure that all Delta Gammas affected by a tragedy receive and/or have access to appropriate support for their needs.
+Thus, the Collegiate Chapter Tragedy Response Procedures were developed to provide collegiate chapters, advisers, and alumnae with organized, guided action steps to tragic incidents and to ensure that all Delta Gammas affected by a tragedy receive and/or have access to appropriate support for their needs.